 What is phishing?

 "Phishing" is the use of e-mail and fraudulent web sites to trick recipients into disclosing personal financial information, such as credit card numbers, Social Security numbers, account names, passwords, and addresses.

 It's important to remember that Gesa will never ask you to enter sensitive and private information on a site through an email solicitation.
 Never trust a request for this type of information from an unsolicited email!
-Call Gesa's Solution Center if you have any questions.
+Call Gesa's Member Contact Center if you have any questions.

 Vishing calls that pretend to be calls from Gesa